kateeggert/CSC120-FinalProject/cheatsheet.md

 # LAYOUT DESCRIPTION

 The game is a  maze that leads to the Triwizard Cup.
 The maze can be accessed at any time by using the appropiate help command.

+Map Layout:
+    xxxxxxxxxxxxxxxx
+    xoooxoooooooxxvx
+    xoxoooxxxoxoooox
+    xoxxxxxoooxxxxox
+    xoooooxoxooooxxx
+    xxxxxsxxxxxxoxox
+    xoooxoxoooxooxox
+    xoxoxoooxoooxxox
+    xoxoxxxoxxxxxoox
+    xoxoooxoooooooxx
+    xoxxxoooxxxxxoxx
+    xoooxxxxxoooxoox
+    xxxoxoooooxoxxox
+    xoxoxoxxxxxoooox
+    xoooxoooooxooxox
+    xxxxxxxxxxxxxxxx

 # CHALLENGES